 If you live in a mobile home, get out immediately and head to an underground community shelter.
 If there is no such facility available, select a low-lying ditch nearby.
 You should designate an out-of-town family member as a contact person in case your family gets separated, and make sure everyone knows his or her phone number by heart.

-The American Red Cross has established a list of must-have items to keep on hand in case of a disaster situation:
+The American Red Cross suggests you create an emergency supply kit, as well, to keep on hand in case of a disaster situation: